shish/rosettaboy/README.md

 via github actions.
 Pull requests welcome :)

-Running on an M1 Macbook Pro, using (to my knowledge) the latest version of each compiler, with standard "release mode" flags (see each language's run.sh for exactly which flags are used):
+Running on an M1 Macbook Pro, using (to my knowledge) the latest version of each compiler, with standard "release mode" flags (see each language's `build.sh` for exactly which flags are used):

 ```
 $ ./utils/bench.py